 Elevation - Rest with your knee above your heart to help ease the pain.

 Address the causes of runner’s knee to create a long-term solution:

-- Functional Imbalance - If foot biomechanics is a cause or partial cause of your knee pain, insoles or orthotics with strong arch support will help.
+Functional Imbalance - If foot biomechanics is a cause or partial cause of your knee pain, insoles or orthotics for runner's knee with strong arch support will help.
 They prevent the inward rotation of the knee that results from overpronation of the foot.
 Look for insoles that have a firm plastic or carbon fiber structure.
 Soft foam insoles do not provide the necessary support.

 Recently there has been a waterfall of research published about orthotic insoles.
 The research shows a clear trend.
 Orthotic insoles can assist with alignment injuries and help prevent and treat runner's knee.

-If you’re looking at orthotic insoles to help heal an injury, here are a few tips:
+If you’re looking for great runner's knee orthotics, here are a few tips:

-- Use orthotic insoles like a tool - Even though you picked the most comfortable orthotic insole, don’t overdo it!
+Use orthotic insoles like a tool - Even though you picked the most comfortable runner's knee orthotics, don’t overdo it!
 If you stick that insole in your shoe and run a marathon the next day, you’re at risk of injuring yourself again.
 Ease yourself into your new orthotic insoles.
 Wear them for a few hours to start, increasing the time gradually as your body adapts to a greater level of support.

 One size does not fit all - Though your best friend might rave about her new insoles, you need to find the pair that will fit your feet and needs.
 Feet and bodies are different; one-size-fits-all solutions rarely work.

 Ski gear is not cheap.
 Add lift tickets, transportation, and a quick lunch, and the cost of a day on the slopes can be substantial.
 Enjoying what you paid for can be difficult if your feet are uncomfortable.
 Good ski boot insoles can make all the difference in your experience.